PASTAplus/content-x/templates/resources/adding-physical-information.md

 # Adding a resource's physical information

 Physical information such as file size, MD5 checksum, and number of rows in a table, are important pieces of metadata.
+This information is not only useful to future users who are assessing fitness of a data package for reuse, but also can be used to verify the integrity of files after uploads and downloads.
 When a resource is uploaded to ezEML or processed by EMLassemblyline, this information is automatically calculated.
 However, neither application can obtain this information from a file that is hosted externally.
 The responsibility is instead placed on the data provider to determine and manually enter this information.

 ## Calculating physical information